Background Events - June 1940

 On

-the 16th, destroyers WOLVERINE, VANOC, WHIRLWIND were detailed to escort
+16th, destroyers WOLVERINE, VANOC, WHIRLWIND were

 loaded ships from France to the UK.